Cloudwhile/in-public-code/README.md

 # in-public-code
-In public code. support any languages.
+In public code.
+Support any languages.